Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 Typically, the lifecycle feature is designed to help you optimize your storage costs.
 For instance, if two expiration rules overlap i.e they target the same set of objects but with different expiration dates, the rule with the shorter duration is applied, ensuring that data is not retained beyond the anticipated timeframe: OVHcloud Object Storage always tries to chose the path that is the most cost-effective for you.

-Generally speaking, when you have multiple rules in an bucket lifecycle configuration that apply to the same set of objects:
+Generally speaking, when you have multiple rules in a bucket lifecycle configuration that apply to the same set of objects:

 - Permanent deletion takes precedence over transition.
 - Transition takes precedence over creation of delete markers.